Faith in Action

 - Our Homeless Justice Task Force assists people experiencing homelessness by educating congregation members about the issue, recruiting volunteers for direct service, and establishing partnerships with like-minded organizations.

-- We collect donations of food, clothing and money to support people and families in need through Intergrated Family Community Services.
+- We collect donations of food, clothing and money to support people and families in need through Integrated Family Community Services.

 - Our Green First Task Force seeks to reduce resource consumption and overuse through education and support of our members and community to live environmentally-sustainable lifestyles.
 First Universalist is accredited with the Unitarian Universalist Association as a Green Sanctuary!